1.2 Procedural Sedation

-Treatment-emergent adverse reactions occurring at an incidence of > 2% are provided in Table 2.
+Treatment-emergent adverse reactions occurring at an incidence of greater than 2% are provided in Table 6.
 The most frequent adverse reactions were hypotension, bradycardia, and dry mouth [see Warnings and Precautions (5.2)].
 Pre-specified criteria for the vital signs to be reported as adverse reactions are footnoted below the table.
 The decrease in respiratory rate and hypoxia was similar between Dexmedetomidine Hydrochloride Injection and comparator groups in both studies.

 The following adverse reactions have been identified during post approval use of Dexmedetomidine Hydrochloride Injection.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.